AdobeDocs/commerce-operations.en/help/installation/prerequisites/overview.md

 mysql -u magento -p
 ```

 Check that you have the correct version of MySQL for the version of Adobe Commerce or Magento Open Source you are installing ([check here for supported versions](../system-requirements.md).
-The following result indicates the version you are running.)
+The following result indicates the version that you are running.)

 ```terminal
 Welcome to the MySQL monitor.
 Commands end with ; or \g.